 Frontline # Summary of six Episodes The Siege # Based on a actual 1983 *A Current Affair * segment where the anchor Mike Willesee conducted a phone interview with two children held hostage by a killer, Leonard Leabeater, during a siege at Cangai in northern New South Wales.
 The scene has been transposed to Victoria and the man is Gavin Forbes.
 This episode depicts the intrusive and invasive media at its most insensitive and inconsiderate grab for sensationalism and ratings.

-When we were young we were told to always tell the truth.
+Telling the Truth # When we were young we were told to always tell the truth.
 The search for truth is an ideal all genuine scholars aim for.
 But in the real world things are different; most people evade telling the truth for a variety of reasons and in a variety of ways.
 In the credibility stakes, car salesmen, politicians and journalists rank near the bottom.
 Nurses and teachers reign supreme.
-We need to assert the principle that there are no higher values in life than truth, honour, individual freedom and balanced justice; striving for these is the essence of human existence.